JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/spit/index.md

 # Spit

-To spit, hold **white dye** in your hand and right-click.
+To spit, hold **white dye** in your hand and right-click
 ![spit](/spit.gif)

-If the spit hits a player, they will receive a message about it.
+If the spit hits a player, they will receive a message about it
 ![spit message](/spit.png)

 [//]: # (localization)